rohantarade22/Python-Parallel-Text-Handling-Processor/README.md

 The dataset includes mixed sentiment reviews (positive, negative, and neutral) to simulate real-world scenarios.

 ---

 ## 🔷 Parallel Processing Logic

+Parallel processing is a technique where multiple tasks are executed at the same time instead of one after another.
+It improves performance by utilizing system resources efficiently.
+In this system, the input text is divided into smaller chunks, and each chunk is processed independently.
+Instead of processing chunks sequentially, the system uses:
+Threading → runs multiple tasks simultaneously using threads (useful for faster execution) Multiprocessing → uses multiple CPU cores to process data in parallel

+This approach reduces total processing time and makes the system efficient for handling large datasets.

+---

 ## 🔷 Sentiment Analysis Approach